pandaboy/kenya-constitution/constitution.md

 c. the right to a fair trial; and
 d. the right to an order of *habeas corpus.

-## Part 2-Rights and Fundamental Freedoms
+## Part 2: Rights and Fundamental Freedoms

 ### 26. Right to life.
 1. Every person has the right to life.